xmtp/docs-xmtp-org/docs/pages/open-frames/subscription-open-frames.md

 A subscription Open Frame enables users to subscribe to content.
 To learn how to build a subscription Open Frame, see [Subscribe](https://message-kit.vercel.app/frames/tutorials/subscribe).

 This tutorial assumes your app already supports non-subscription Open Frames.
-If not, see [Introduction to Open Frames](https://message-kit.vercel.app/frames) to set this up first.
+If not, see [Get started with Open Frames](/open-frames/open-frames) to set this up first.

 ## Example subscription Open Frame